egemeneser/DSA210-Term-Project/README.md

 # Machine Learning Part

-As part of this project, we applied all supervised machine learning models introduced in the lecture slides.
+As part of this project, all supervised machine learning models introduced in the lecture slides were applied.
 These included:

 k-Nearest Neighbors (kNN)
 Linear Regression
 Support Vector Regression (SVR)
 Random Forest Regressor
 Neural Network (MLPRegressor)

 Each model was trained on post-1999 space debris data and evaluated using the R² score (coefficient of determination), which measures how well the model explains the variance in the target variable.

-The table below shows the R² values and yearly predictions (2025–2034) for each model:
+The table below presents the R² values and yearly predictions (2025–2034) for each model:

 | Model             | R² Score | Notes                                                                 |
 | ----------------- | -------- | --------------------------------------------------------------------- |